Canadian Journal of Career Development

 Career Development International is a premier scholarly journal published by Emerald Group Publishing Ltd, specializing in the fields of Organizational Behavior and Human Resource Management, as well as broad areas within Social Sciences.
 With its ISSN 1362-0436 and E-ISSN 1758-6003, this distinguished journal has been a critical platform for research since its inception in 1996 and will continue to shape the discourse until at least 2024.
 With an impressive Q1 ranking in its categories as of 2023, it excels in both Scopus rankings—positioned 47th out of 604 in Social Sciences (miscellaneous) and 66th out of 230 in Organizational Behavior and Human Resource Management—indicating its significant impact and reach within the academic community.
 The journal prioritizes the dissemination of rigorous, peer-reviewed research that explores innovative approaches to career development, making it an indispensable resource for researchers, professionals, and students dedicated to advancing knowledge and practice in the field.
 Although it currently does not offer open access options, the journal provides a comprehensive understanding of contemporary issues and trends in career development, underlining its relevance and commitment to fostering a more informed workforce.

-Transforming Theory into Practice in Sport Management
+Bridging Theory and Practice in HR Management